DuendeInexistente/Cirque/ShortStories/post.md

 He didn’t acknowledge to being caught red handed, instead looking out a nearby window, sitting in a room with walls of old and unpainted wood, in a boat that waved softly with the water.

- “The tongue is sharper than the sword, anyhow; you could just ask me to show you.”
+ “Word is sharper than the sword, anyhow; you could just ask me to show you.”

 He shrugged.
 Not interested enough, if the goddess had a reason to put on a suit.